opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 ## Comparing OpenSearch search results with reranked results

-One use case for Compare Search Results is to compare raw OpenSearch results with the same results processed by a reranking application.
-The following two rerankers currently integrate with OpenSearch:
+One use case for Compare Search Results is the comparison of raw OpenSearch results with the same results processed by a reranking application.
+OpenSearch currently integrates with the following two rerankers:

 - [Kendra Intelligent Ranking for OpenSearch](#reranking-results-with-kendra-intelligent-ranking-for-opensearch)
 - [Amazon Personalize Search Ranking](#reranking-results-with-amazon-personalize-search-ranking)